eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 1. The EP embeds the EDDIE Popup on their website and configures it with the created Data Need.
 1. The Customer visits the EP Website and clicks the EDDIE Popup to begin the permission process.
 1. The EDDIE Popup requests the available Data Needs, Permission Administrators, and Region Connector metadata from the EDDIE Core.
-1. The Customer reviews the Data Need, selects their country and Permission Administrator (PA).
+1. The Customer reviews the Data Need, selects their country and Permission Administrator.
-1. The EDDIE Popup retrieves the appropriate Region Connector (RC) element for the selected PA.
+1. The EDDIE Popup retrieves the appropriate Region Connector element for the selected PA.
 1. The Customer interacts with the RC element (e.g., enters metering point ID, access token).
 1. The EDDIE Popup sends the permission request to the Region Connector based on the customer’s input.
 1. The EDDIE Popup subscribes to updates on the permission status from the EDDIE Core.